 Good to Know

-They arise from movement, weather, and contact with other animals, and from time spent on pasture instead of in a stall.
-We consciously work with full-grain leather, allowing these characteristics to remain visible.
-For this reason, we forgo coatings and corrective surface treatments.
-Each piece remains as it has grown: individual, vibrant, and honest.
+Scars, wrinkles, neck grooves, and minor irregularities are not flaws – they are signs of a real life and natural characteristics of full-grain leather.
+They arise from movement, weather, and contact with other animals, from time spent in pastures rather than in stalls.
+We deliberately work with full-grain leather, where these characteristics remain visible.
+Therefore, we forgo coatings and corrective surface treatments.
+Each piece remains as it developed: individual, vibrant, honest.

 The Path of Leather